rafal-szypulka/itm_exporter/README.md

 | Recording Time               | WRITETIME  |
 +------------------------------+------------+
 ```
-- `managed_system_group` - the name of the managed system group, grouping agents in scope of the collection.
+- `managed_system_group` - the name of the `Managed System Group` grouping agents in scope of the collection.

 ## ITM Exporter CLI options
 ```